Eveieve/weather-app/README.md

 The objectives are to

 * utilize a public weather API for viewing weather forecasts
-* understand API keys and the basic security measures
+* understand API keys and their basic security measures

 # features